WISE-Community/WISE-API/src/main/webapp/vle/themes/starmap/README.txt

 Introduction to the WISE Virtual Learning Environment (VLE) Project Theme Architecture

-Each WISE project theme is made up of a "vle_body.html" file, a "config.json" file, and folders for custom CSS, images, Javascript, and navigation modes.
+Each SCORE project theme is made up of a "vle_body.html" file, a "config.json" file, and folders for custom CSS, images, Javascript, and navigation modes.

 -----------------------------------------------------------------------------------------